Xilinx/SDSoC_Examples/README.md

 [SDSoC User Guides][]

 ## 5. SUPPORT
-For questions and to get help on this project or your own projects, visit the [SDAccel Forums][].
+For questions and to get help on this project or your own projects, visit the [SDSoC Forums][].

 ## 6. REVISION HISTORY